 This “arranging” is a kind of synchronicity, it’s a “meaningful coincidence” between events in the psychic realm and events in the physical realm.
 Let’s look at other examples of unconscious “arranging”.
 Marie-Louise von Franz, Jung’s disciple, said “by nursing secret destructive attitudes, a wife can drive her husband, and a mother her children, into illness, accident, or even death.
 Or she may decide to keep the children from marrying — a deeply hidden form of evil that rarely comes to the surface of the mother’s conscious mind.
 (A naive old woman once said to me, while showing me a picture of her son, who was drowned when he was 27: ‘I prefer it this way; it’s better than giving him away to another woman.’)”11 These remarks seem relevant to the case of Gregers, and they increase our respect for Ibsen’s psychological genius.
-Ibsen understood that the soul can (in the words of an alchemist) “bring about ‘many things of the utmost profundity outside the body.’”12
+Ibsen understood that the mind can (in the words of an alchemist) “bring about ‘many things of the utmost profundity outside the body.’”12

 Let’s look at another example of unconscious “arranging”, the death of Proust’s beloved chauffeur, Albert Agostinelli.
 Before Agostinelli died in an airplane accident, before he had even begun to fly, Proust seemed to anticipate his untimely death: “may the steering-wheel of my young mechanic remain for ever the symbol of his talent, rather than the prefiguration of his martyrdom!”13 When Agostinelli went to southern France to learn flying, Proust anticipated that he would die, and wrote him: “you can tell your wife that if (which heaven forbid) you should have an aeroplane accident, she will find in me neither a protector nor a friend, and will never get a halfpenny from me.”14